BDC Hamburger Icon

 Don’t compromise company culture.

-When you’re deciding on a candidate, a remote worker should be given the same treatment as an in-office worker.
+When deciding on a candidate, a remote worker should be given the same treatment as an in-office worker.
 Just because they are working remotely doesn’t mean their soft skills shouldn’t be considered.

-Julie Thompson contributed to the writing and reporting in this article.
+Julie Thompson contributed to this article.

 As Head of Acquisition at insurtech company Next Insurance, I specialize in performance-based marketing through a variety of online channels.
 I have worked in companies spanning the tech world, from e-commerce through to travel, personal finance, and insurance.
 With skills garnered in my 13+ years of experience in online marketing and growth hacking for these diverse companies, I now lead Next Insurance’s acquisition efforts to create a global brand.